 3. Cruise Experience: The Hawaii Superferry will give visitors and residents the opportunity to enjoy the cruise experience without the high cost of a cruise line.
 The views are amazing!

 4. Comfort: With the many oversized seats, no-aisle seating, and first-class upgrade for $20, the traveling experience couldn’t be more comfortable.

 5. Commerce: Shipping materials and vehicles between islands is much easier and faster than ever before.

 6. Increased Economy: The new jobs and revenue that the SuperFerry will bring to the islands will be substantial.

 Many people sit on the belief that the Superferry will be widely used by the military.
-This may be the case, we don’t know for certain yet.
+This may be the case, but we don’t know for certain yet.

 Please continue discussing this topic.
 Any insight will help others to choose their best Interisland travel choice.